Arithmetic Groups and the Lehmer Conjecture: Introduction and main result

-The starting point of this paper is the following consequence for irreducible non-cocompact lattices \cite[Chapter IX, \S 4.21 (A)]{Margulis1991}:
+The starting point of this paper is the following consequence of arithmeticity for irreducible non-cocompact lattices \cite[IX, (4.21-A)]{Margulis1991}:

-\begin{theorem*}[Margulis] There is a neighbourhood \(U \subset G\) of the identity such that for any irreducible non-cocompact lattice \(\Gamma \subset G\), the intersection \(U \cap \Gamma\) consists of unipotent elements. \end{theorem*}
+\begin{theorem*}[Margulis] Assume that $\bfG$ has no $\R$-anisotropic factor.
+There is a neighbourhood \(U \subset G\) of the identity such that for any irreducible non-cocompact lattice \(\Gamma \subset G\), the intersection \(U \cap \Gamma\) consists of unipotent elements. \end{theorem*}

-Margulis \cite[Chapter IX, \S 4.21 (B)]{Margulis1991} then conjectured that an analogous statement would hold for cocompact lattices.
-In fact, Margulis indicates that this conjecture would follow from a weaker form of Lehmer's conjecture, which we recall below (see namely \ref{weak-Lehmer-conjecture}).
+Margulis \cite[IX, (4.21-B)]{Margulis1991} then conjectured that an analogous statement would hold for cocompact lattices.
+In fact, Margulis indicates that this conjecture would follow from a weaker form of Lehmer's conjecture, which we recall below (see namely Conjecture \ref{weak-Lehmer-conjecture}).

 \begin{conjecture}[Margulis] Let \(\G\) be a connected semisimple \(\R\)-group.
 Suppose \(\rank_{\R}(\G)\geq 2\).
-Then, there exists a neighborhood \(U\subset \G(\R)\) of the identity such that for any irreducible cocompact lattice \(\Gamma \subset \G(\R)\), the intersection \(U\cap\Gamma\) consists of elements of finite order. \end{conjecture}
+Then there exists a neighborhood \(U\subset \G(\R)\) of the identity such that for any irreducible cocompact lattice \(\Gamma \subset \G(\R)\), the intersection \(U\cap\Gamma\) consists of elements of finite order. \end{conjecture}

-For brevity, we will call \emph{Margulis' conjecture for a family \(\cT\) of semisimple \(\R\)-groups} the statement: for each \(\bfG \in \cT\), there exists a neighborhood \(U \subset \bfG(\R)\) of the identity such that for any irreducible cocompact lattice \(\Gamma\) in \(\bfG(\R)\), the intersection \(U \cap \Gamma\) consists of elements of finite order.
+For the purpose of this paper, it will be useful to work with the following statement. \begin{statement}[Margulis' conjecture for a family \(\scrT\) of semisimple \(\R\)-groups] For each \(\bfG \in \scrT\), there exists a neighborhood \(U \subset \bfG(\R)\) of the identity such that for any irreducible cocompact \emph{arithmetic} lattice \(\Gamma\) in \(\bfG(\R)\), the intersection \(U \cap \Gamma\) consists of elements of finite order. \end{statement} Note that in view of the arithmeticity theorem, `Margulis' conjecture for higher rank groups' is in this sense simply Conjecture \ref{Margulis-conjecture}.

 \begin{remark*} An even stronger statement than Conjecture \ref{Margulis-conjecture} holds for \(p\)-adic groups.
-Namely, if \(k\) is a non-archimedean local field of characteristic zero and \(\bfG\) is an algebraic \(k\)-group (of dimension \(>0\)), there is an open neighborhood \(U\subset \bfG(k)\) of the identity such that each nontrivial element \(h \in U\) generates a non-discrete subgroup \cite[Chapter IX, (3.5)]{Margulis1991}.
-In particular, every lattice in \(\bfG(k)\) must intersect \(U\) trivially. \end{remark*}
+Namely, if \(k\) is a non-archimedean local field of characteristic zero and \(\bfG\) is an algebraic \(k\)-group (of dimension \(>0\)), then there is an open neighborhood \(U\subset \bfG(k)\) of the identity such that each nontrivial element \(h \in U\) generates a non-discrete subgroup \cite[IX, (3.5)]{Margulis1991}.
+In particular, every lattice in \(\bfG(k)\) must intersect \(U\) \emph{trivially}.